The Bankrate promise

 If you’re content to let someone else manage your IRA, then Betterment will likely be a good fit.
-For one low flat fee, this robo-advisor will manage your portfolio from start to finish, and all you’ll need to do is add money.
+For one low, flat fee of 0.25 percent, this robo-advisor will manage your portfolio from start to finish, and all you’ll need to do is add money.
 You’ll get valuable features such as tax-loss harvesting and automatic rebalancing for no extra charge.
 Plus, you can pay a bit higher fee and bring $100,000 or more to the account, and you’ll be able to access human advisors for all your detailed questions.

 A great fit for: Investors who want a robo-advisor to manage their IRA for them, or who may want access to a human planner from time to time.

 Interactive Brokers is a brokerage that gives you ample access to the world’s markets, so if you want a “go anywhere” outfit, this is for you.
-And Interactive Brokers has long been known as a broker for serious active traders, though of course you needn’t be one to open your IRA here.
+Interactive Brokers has long been known as a broker for serious active traders, though of course you needn’t be one to open your IRA here.
 Opt for the brokerage’s Pro platform, known for its top execution, or go for the Lite platform, where your trades are free.
 Either way, you’ll be investing with one of the world’s most secure institutions.